 American, Senegalese medical professionals treat patients, hone skills

-Senegalese dental specialist Mamadoi Ndiaye, dentist Frederic Senghor, Vermont Air National Guard flight surgeon Maj.
-Thomas Sterling, and U.S. Army Reserve Master Sgt.
-Jacqueline Fortin, a dental specialist from the 332nd Medical Brigade in Nashville, Tenn., gather necessary tools prior to a tooth extraction during Medical Readiness Training Exercise 17-1 at La Sante des Armees Hospital in Dakar, Senegal, Jan.
+U.S. Army Reserve Master Sgt.
+Jacqueline Fortin, a dental specialist from the 332nd Medical Brigade in Nashville, Tenn., and Senegalese dentist Frederic Senghor, prepare a young patient for a tooth extraction during Medical Readiness Training Exercise 17-1 at La Sante des Armees Hospital in Dakar, Senegal, Jan.
 12, 2017.
 MEDRETE is a combined effort between the Senegalese government, U.S. Army Africa, the U.S. Army Reserve 332nd Medical Brigade in Nashville, Tenn., and the Vermont Air National Guard.
 MEDRETE 17-1 is the first in a series of medical readiness training exercises that U.S. Army Africa is scheduled to facilitate within various countries in Africa, and serves as an opportunity for the partnered militaries to hone and strengthen their general surgery and trauma skills while reinforcing the partnership between the countries.
 The mutually beneficial exercise brings together Senegalese military and U.S. Army medical professionals to foster cooperation while conducting medical specific tasks.